LLNL/sundials/doc/shared/nvectors/NVector_Serial.rst

 ensure consistency across vectors it is recommended to first create a vector with :c:func:`N_VNew_Serial`, enable/disable the desired operations for that vector with the functions below, and create any additional vectors from that vector using :c:func:`N_VClone`.
-This guarantees the new vectors will have the same operations enabled/disabled as cloned vectors inherit the same enable/disable options as the vector they are cloned from while vectors created with :c:func:`N_VNew_Serial` will have the default settings for the NVECTOR_SERIAL module.
+This guarantees that the new vectors will have the same operations enabled/disabled as cloned vectors inherit the same enable/disable options as the vector they are cloned, from while vectors created with :c:func:`N_VNew_Serial` will have the default settings for the NVECTOR_SERIAL module.

 .. c:function:: int N_VEnableFusedOps_Serial(N_Vector v, booleantype tf)